artgluhovskiy/mock-proxying-concept/README.md

 The code demonstrates a simple example of proxy based mock creation.
 Simple mock tests include creation, arrangement, action and verification stages.
 Verification options like method invocation ordering are not considered.
-Two proxy techniques are implemented:
+Two proxy techniques were implemented:
 - based on java.lang.reflect.Proxy
 - CGLib proxying